 As generally hard bastards, rugby players are notoriously dismissive of American football and its players, citing the candy-assed nature of today’s massively evolved headgear (and the proliferation of head-to-toe body padding, for that matter).
 But Munger’s nuanced argument moves well beyond this prejudice.
 The relative paucity of concussions in rugby speaks persuasively to the fact that its equipment and fashion choices — not just today but over the course of decades — have resulted in a safer game, cranially.
 His point is further buttressed when we take into account the distinct evolution of American football itself.

-Do yourself a favor and watch anew some extended NFL Film archives from the 1950s and ‘60s.
+Do yourself a favor, flip over to the NFL Network sometime and watch anew some extended NFL Films archives from the 1950s and ‘60s.
 All manner of things will jump out at you, but I’m confident you’ll be most struck by the extent to which tackling still resembled the waist-down tackling of rugby.
-And keep Marcus Williams in mind: There is remarkably little hurling of one’s body at ball carriers, head first or otherwise.
+And keep the unlucky Marcus Williams in mind: There is remarkably little hurling of one’s body at ball carriers, head first or otherwise.
 It was a fundamentalist’s dream.

 It was self-preservation (salted with decades of traditional coaching methods) that obliged defenders to tackle in this traditional way — the way rugby players still tackle in the 21st century.